 make a difference.

-We work with health care organizations to create patient-centered ecosystems of care through the implementation of evidence-based video decision aids.
+Create patient-centered ecosystems of care through the use of our evidence-based video decision tools.

 Engage with Multimedia Tools

 Empower patients to have advance care planning conversations with engaging multimedia tools.More

 Available in 20 Languages

 Communicate with diverse populations using cultural and linguistic appropriate resources and advance care planning videos featuring native speakers.More

 English, Spanish, Chinese, German, Russian

 English, Spanish, Chinese, German, Russian, Arabic, Persian, Korean, Vietnamese

 Our videos have been studied and developed for the most common serious illnesses, including heart failure, cancer, dementia, renal disease, pulmonary disease, and liver disease.More

 We partner with health care organizations interested in large-scale implementations including statewide enterprise projects.More